-1 INTERNATIONALLY RENOWNED EDUCATIONAL SYSTEM
+1| INTERNATIONALLY RENOWNED EDUCATIONAL SYSTEM

-- Lebanon ranks 10th worldwide for the quality of its higher education, and 4th worldwide for the quality of its math and science education as per the Global Competitiveness Report 2012 2013. - Through its developed educational curricula, the country is able to supply a highly specialized labor pool for the call centers sector.
+- Lebanon ranks 19th worldwide for the Quality of its Educational System, and 6th worldwide for the Quality of its Math and Science Education for the 2014-2015 period. - Through its developed educational curricula, the country is able to supply a highly specialized labor pool for the call centers sector.